kvijayakumar100/ECE597SD_Project/README.md

 Link to System Blocks: https://drive.google.com/file/d/1ixDvhlOIOK-N0A0fZdRHQio0wuEuPjwe/view?usp=sharing

 Team Member Responsibilities (All will contribute some to each part):
- - Krishna Vijayakumar: Build the threat model for timing application that analyze potential attacks and propose defense against frequency manipulation attacks
+ - Krishna Vijayakumar: Build the threat model for timing application that analyze potential attacks and propose and evaluate defense against frequency manipulation attacks.
- - Matt Buiser: Develop C application using assembly to build the timing service and evaluate the performance with different CPU loads
+ - Matt Buiser: Develop C application using assembly to build the timing service.
- - Gavin Baril: Propose and evaluate defense against OS attempts to evict memory pages
+ - Gavin Baril: Evaluate the performance of the timer under different CPU loads and propose and evaluate defense against OS attempts to evict memory pages.

 Project Timeline:
-  By check-in 1, we will try to develop the timing service using the device microarchitecture and test the resolution/uncertainty under different loads.
-By check-in 2, we will develop a threat model and propose defenses against the attack vectors.
-By the end of the semester, we will implement and evaluate the defense against the potential attacks and finish the project
+  By check-in 2, we will have developed a secure timer.
+By the end of the semester, we will have tested the performance of the timer under different CPU loads and come up with a threat model for OS attacks.
+Also, we will try to propose and evaluate defenses against two of the potential threats.